daniel-rusu/pods4k/README.md

 performStatisticalAnalysis(ages)
 ```

-Surprisingly, immutable arrays are significantly more efficient than regular arrays as they have specializations for
-dozens of commonly used operations.
 See [Immutable Arrays](immutable-arrays/README.md) for more specifics along with a
 detailed comparison against regular arrays, read-only lists, and immutable lists.

 ## Java Compatibility